 Amnesty collects its statistics using official figures, media reports and information passed on from individuals sentenced to death and their families and representatives.

-Methods of execution in 2017 were beheading, hanging, lethal injection and shooting.
+Other methods included hanging, lethal injection and shooting.

 According to Amnesty there are: